Novels About Quilting, Knitting, and Crocheting

 In 1941, after France fell to Nazi occupation, a 12-year-old girl named Josie fled to Casablanca, Morocco, with her family while awaiting safe passage to the US.
 The sights, sounds, and smells of Casablanca are completely different from everything Josie has ever known, but she loves it.

-The two timelines come together when Zoe finds a wooden box and Josie’s diary below floorboards of her daughter’s bedroom.
+The two timelines converge when Zoe discovers a wooden box and Josie’s diary hidden beneath the floorboards of her daughter’s bedroom.
 As Zoe reads about the Casablanca of the past through Josie’s diary, it changes both her perspective and her attitude.

 The Book Girls Say…